FOR SALE: ‘Basement house’ Zillow listing goes viral

 The listing explains the house is located on a large lot and that home could be “a great home to buy and build a larger home with the spacious lot.
 There are plenty of possibilities.”

-Photos of the home and its listing circulated social media on Wednesday, after the Zillow Gone Wild Twitter account posted photos along with the caption: “We will call this The Basement Home and it’s amazinggggg.”
+Photos of the home and its listing circulated on social media on Wednesday after the Zillow Gone Wild Twitter account posted photos along with the caption: “We will call this The Basement Home and it’s amazinggggg.”

 Zillow Gone Wild is a popular account that highlights what it calls “the best” of Zillow.
 Homes listed are typically unusual or interesting, more than just “nice.”
 The account has over 212,000 followers.